youshido-php/GraphQL/README.md

 ### Creating Post schema

-We believe you'll be using our package along with your favorite framework (we have a Symfony version [here](http://github.com/Youshido/GraphqlBundle)).
+You'll probably be using our package along with your favorite framework (we have a Symfony version [here](http://github.com/Youshido/GraphqlBundle)).
-But for the purpose of the current example we'll keep it as plain php code.
+But for the purpose of the current example we'll keep it all examples as plain php code.
-*(you can check out the complete example by the following link https://github.com/Youshido/GraphQL/examples/02_Blog )*
+*(Complete example of the Blog schema available by the following link https://github.com/Youshido/GraphQL/examples/02_Blog)*

 We'll take a quick look on different approaches you can use to define your schema.
-Even though inline approach might seem to be easier and faster we strongly recommend to use an object based because it will give you more flexibility and freedom as your project grows.
+Each of them has it's own pros and cons, inline approach might seem to be easier and faster when object oriented gives you more flexibility and freedom as your project grows.
+We believe that you should architect your schema using the OOP approach and use inline for small implementations where it's appropriate.

 #### Inline approach

-So we'll start by creating the Post type.
-For now we'll have only two fields – title and summary:
+Let's start by creating the Post type.
+For now we'll have only two fields – a title and a summary:

 **inline-schema.php**
 ```php